imagej/imagej.github.io/_pages/develop/git/mini-howto.md

 ## Nomenclature

-A quick note on the nomenclature: *fiji.git* refers to the "official" repository on [1](https://github.com/fiji/fiji.git).
-After cloning it, you will have a local repository with a working directory, which will be referred to as "fiji/" in this document (and "cd fiji/" just tells you to make sure you are in that directory).
+A quick note on the nomenclature: `fiji.git` refers to the "official" repository on [1](https://github.com/fiji/fiji.git).
+After cloning it, you will have a local repository with a working directory, which will be referred to as `fiji/` in this document (and `cd fiji/` just tells you to make sure you are in that directory).

 If you are unsure about the meaning of any Git term, just consult the [Git glossary](http://git.or.cz/gitwiki/GitGlossary).